openbase/bco/docs/index.md

 ### Provide a Spread Deamon

 First of all we need at least one running spread deamon in your network to provide the communication between all distributed bco components.
-You can choose to start your own spread or to connecting to an already running instance.
+You can choose to start your own spread deamon or to connect to an already running instance.

 * Start a new spread deamon on your localhost maschine
     * Make sure your local machine is properly defined as spread host in the rsb configuration
         * ```~/.config/rsb.conf``` should contain ```host    = localhost```
-    * just start spread ```spread```
+    * just start ```spread```
 * Connect to an already running instance
     * Make sure the external spread host is properly defined in the rsb configuration.
-E.g. there is a spread instance running on host ```spider``` your config file should provide the following entry.
+        * Example: If there is a spread instance running on host ```spider``` your config file should provide the following entry.
             * ```~/.config/rsb.conf``` should contain ```host    = spider```

 ### Start BCO